terzeron/FeedMaker/README.md

 ## Build & Deploy
 * backend
-  * Copy backend directory to your ~/public_html or /var/www/html.
+  * Copy the backend directory to your ~/public_html or /var/www/html
+  * Otherwise, configure web server settings to be connected to the backend directory
   * modify index.wsgi to configure your environment.
   * touch index.wsgi whenever you modify flask app codes.
 * frontend